Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Experiments

 \subsubsection{Oriented Object Detection}

 Given the absence of an oriented open-vocabulary detector, we adhere to the architectures used for horizontal detection and extend them for oriented detection.
 We compare the proposed method with Oriented ViLD, Oriented GLIP and Oriented GroundingDINO.
-A benchmark for oriented open-vocabulary detection is established on two oriented datasets: DOTA-v1.0 and DIOR, with results shown in Table~\ref{tab:com2best_rovd_dota} and Table~\ref{tab:com2best_rovd_dior}.
-Our method achieves competitive performance, e.g., 36.0 \% mAP$_{\mathrm{novel}}$ on DOTA-v1.0 and 24.3\% mAP$_{\mathrm{novel}}$ on DIOR.
+A benchmark for oriented open-vocabulary detection is established on three oriented datasets: DOTA-v1.0, DIOR, and STAR, with results shown in Table~\ref{tab:com2best_rovd_dota}, Table~\ref{tab:com2best_rovd_dior} and Table~\ref{tab:com2best_rovd_star}.
+Our method achieves competitive performance, e.g., 36.0 \% mAP$_{\mathrm{novel}}$ on DOTA-v1.0, 24.3\% mAP$_{\mathrm{novel}}$ on DIOR and 19.4\% mAP$_{\mathrm{novel}}$ on STAR.
 Fig.~\ref{fig:inference_vis} shows the visualization results.